Botox & Filler for the Feet

 As we age, the specialized fat pad on the bottom of our foot begins to shrink.
 This fat pad is important because it acts as a shock-absorbing cushion.
 Atrophy of this fat pad results in the development of other problems, such as neuromas and bursitis, which can make daily activities such as walking and standing painful.

 Hyaluronic acid dermal fillers can be injected to replace the lost fatty padding.
 Since they are hydrophilic, they attract water molecules to plump and cushion the skin under the foot.

 Flat feet are a condition where one or both feet have little to no arch.
 This causes the pads of your feet to press into the ground when you stand.
 This can result in various other health problems, such as back and leg pain, bunions, shin splints, and much more.
 Dermal fillers can be strategically injected into the bottoms of your feet to create an arch and take pressure off the fat pads.

 Am I A Candidate?

 If you are experiencing discomfort in your feet, you may be a candidate for Botox and/or filler treatment.
-Dr. Ellie will thoroughly assess the feet during the consultation to determine which treatment will best address your concerns.
+During the consultation, Dr. Ellie DMSc, PA, will thoroughly assess the feet to determine which treatment will best address your concerns.